Selman Creek

 Selman Creek is a tributary of Pashleth Creek in the Machmell River watershed in central coast part of the province of British Columbia, Canada.
 It flows generally north for roughly 13 km to join Pashleth Creek.
 The mouth of Selman Creek is located about 95 km south of Bella Coola, about 185 km north of Campbell River, and about 342 km northwest of Vancouver.

 Selman Creek is in the traditional territory of Wuikinuxv people.
 As of 2025, the Wuikinuxv Nation is in stage 5 of treaty negotiations with the Province of British Columbia for lands including the entire Machmell River watershed.

 Geography

-Selman Creek originates from glaciers on high peaks southwest of Mount Silverthrone near the Ha-Iltzuk Icefield.
+Selman Creek originates from glaciers on high peaks southwest of Silverthrone Mountain near the Ha-Iltzuk Icefield.
 Its source is just north of the source of the Wakeman River, which lies in the Catto Creek Conservancy just south of the Machmell–Wakeman watershed divide.
 Selman Creek flows north through Selman Lake.
 After Selman Lake the creek flows northeast and north to Pashleth Creek passing east of Mount Tran.
 In turn Pashleth Creek joins the Machmell River, which flows west to Owikeno Lake which drains into the fjord Rivers Inlet via the short Wannock River.